web3privacy/web3privacy/README.md

 - [Arcana's Private NFT](https://arcana.network/blog/launching-private-nfts-on-arcana/) - new supported format by Arcana preserving privacy within NFT minting ([Docs](https://docs.beta.arcana.network/docs/conceptpvtnft/))
 - [Paras](https://eprint.iacr.org/2022/976.pdf) - a blockchain-agnostic protocol that offers privacy to NFTs.
 Specifically, one may hide the real NFTs and only display a reference to them on marketplaces, hide seller and bidder identities, hide bid values and user wallet balances (concept by Vanishree Rao)
 - [NFT Fair](https://www.nftfair.app) - The do-good NFT launch platform
+- [Bidshop](https://www.bidshop.io) - The first and only trustless marketplace with encrypted & secret bidding.
+Opening a new world of gamification and liquidity for NFT's.

 ## Other
 - [Privy](https://www.privy.io) - Privy's simple, powerful APIs help you manage user data off-chain ([GitHub](https://github.com/privy-io))